November 03, 2020

-All Bolt Food deliveries are contactless starting from 13 March.
-Users who are in quarantine or do not wish to be in contact with other people can leave a note for the courier inside the app when placing their order asking them to leave the bag with food at the doorstep or a designated area of their choosing.
+Users who are in quarantine or do not wish to be in contact with other people can leave a note for the courier inside the app when placing their order asking them to leave their order on the doorstep or a designated area of their choosing.

 The best source of information regarding the Coronavirus (COVID-19) pandemic is the World Health Organization.
 The “Advice for the public” section of their website offers the latest practical tips and information on the outbreak.